Deduction Management: Everything You Need to Know About This Process

 Should You Go Manual Or Automated?

-It's a no-brainer to leverage technology to fully automate your deductions process.
+It's a no-brainer to leverage automation in deductions management to fully automate your deductions process.
 With a fully automated and integrated system like iNymbus, you can take out the need for a team or individual to have to sift through the paperwork and make calls on the validity of the deduction.

 Remember, deductions can have a significant impact on your cash flow and accounts receivable, so it's worth making the process of managing them as smooth and efficient as possible.